• Home

 Pro-tip: If you are freezing glazed (or iced) cookies, it’s best to stack them in a freezer-safe airtight container.
 Place sheets of wax paper between the layers of cookies to avoid ruining the icing.

-I will be taking off the next two weeks to celebrate the holidays with my family… and, bake all the cookies of course!!
+I will be taking off the next two weeks to celebrate the holidays with my family.
+And, bake all the soft sugar cookies with almond extract of course!
+Don’t forget to serve them with a sugar cookie drink for an sugary treat of epic proportions!

-So, from my kitchen to yours, warmest wishes for a the most wonderful holiday season!
+So, from my kitchen to yours, warmest wishes for the most wonderful holiday season!

 Cheyanne

-The best soft and chewy sugar cookies recipe👇
+The best soft and chewy sugar cookies with almonds recipe👇

 5 from 4 votes